Travelling during a pandemic isn't simple

 First things first, where do you want to go?

 Click on a country to launch the most up to date advice page:

-If you prefer an A-Z list of countries, you can find that here.
+Looking for somewhere else or prefer an A-Z list of countries instead?
+You can find that here.

 On that page you’ll find a ‘Summary’ which will give you the first important information you need to know – whether the UK government advises you to travel there at the moment.

 How to read the FCDO advice page

 To make it easier for me to explain, I’m going to use Germany‘s advice page.
 I wrote this guide in 2020 so the info is for last year, but I’m just using this as an example!

 So we’ve got the name of the country, the general FCDO advice for all travel (I’ll come onto that in a moment) and a list of links that will take you to more information.